Anjumkammath/Solarnova-AI/README.md

 ## 🔧 Hardware & Configuration Notes

 - Ensure the camera is accessible (`/dev/video0` for Linux/RPi or `0` in OpenCV).
-- Update GPIO pin numbers and motor logic in `predict_live.py` according to your circuit.
+- Update GPIO PINs and motor logic in `predict_live.py` according to your circuit.
 - Use motor driver boards like **L298N** or **ULN2003** for motor control.
 - Test motors and camera independently before integration.